ChloeSpacedOut/figura-piano/README.md

 - Muting pianos (locally only) by closing the lid (or with `mutePiano()`)
 - Avatar addon which will prevent accidentally breaking blocks when swinging with first
 - Avatar addon which does note press calculations internally and pings to prevent desync issues

+## Credits
+- Model by TechnoCatza
+- Default texture by PierraNova
+- Fancy texture by Toast